-This course examines and applies theories, frames-of-reference, and service delivery models applicable to occupational therapy practice with infants, children, and adolescents.
-The role of occupational therapy in various contexts is examined.
-Common diagnoses in the pediatric population as well as their effect on occupational functioning are studied.
-Intervention techniques specific to the pediatric population are presented and analyzed, to support successful occupational performance in a variety of settings.
+Theories, frames-of-reference, and service delivery models applicable to occupational therapy practice with infants, children, and adolescents are examined.
+Common diagnoses in the pediatric population as well as their effect on occupational performance and participation are studied.
+Intervention techniques specific to the pediatric population are analyzed to support successful occupational performance in a variety of settings.
 The importance of family and the influence of peers, teachers, and society on occupational performance is discussed.